couchbase/build-tools/escrow/templates/README.md

 # Couchbase @@VERSION@@ Escrow

-The scripts, source, and data in this directory can be used to produce installer binaries of Couchbase Server @@VERSION@@ Enterprise Edition for any supported version of CentOS, Debian, or Ubuntu Linux (SuSE 12 or later can be made to work with the information here, but we cannot provide the Docker worker image as it contains licensed code.)
+The scripts, source, and data in this directory can be used to produce installer packages of Couchbase Server @@VERSION@@ Enterprise Edition in both RPM and DEB formats, compatible with all supported Linux distributions.

 ## Requirements